Solutions to the constant Yang-Baxter equation: additive charge conservation in three dimensions: Introduction

 The Yang-Baxter equation (YBE) reads (in shorthand form) \beq \RR_{12}R_{13}R_{23}=R_{23}R_{13}R_{12} . \eeq It is a fundamental equation for many applications --- see for example \cite{Baxter72,Baxter73,STF1979,Baxter1982}, \cite{Drinfeld1985,Jimbo1985,Jones1990,Turaev1988} and references therein.

-To make \eqref{eq:YBs2} explicit, one first fixes a dimension $N$ for a vector space $V=\C^N$. \ppmm{We can also pick bases for $V$ and $V \otimes V$.} Then we have an underlying matrix $R$ acting on $V \otimes V$; each matrix $R_{ij}$ acts on $V \otimes V \otimes V$, and since there are three different indices in the equation, we have three spaces, and each $R_{ij}$ will act on two of them as indicated by its subscript and on the third as an identity.
+To make \eqref{eq:YBs2} explicit, one first fixes a dimension $N$ for a vector space $V=\C^N$. \ppmm{We can also pick bases for $V$ and $V \otimes V$.} Then we have an underlying matrix $R$ acting on $V \otimes V$.
+Each matrix $R_{ij}$ acts on $V \otimes V \otimes V$, acting on the $i$-th and $j$-th factors as $R$, and on the other factor as the identity.
 Thus in explicit form the Yang-Baxter equation reads